tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_path_planner/Readme.md

 #### \***\*finish pull over condition\*\*** (need to meet any of the conditions below)

-- The distance to the goal of your vehicle is lower than threshold (default: < `1m`)
+- The distance to the goal from your vehicle is lower than threshold (default: < `1m`)
 - The speed of the vehicle is 0.

 #### **Collision prediction with obstacles**